sunnyfloyd/master-notes/python/python.md

 - There is a general RegEx skip with syntax: ```(?:regex_pattern_here)``` - this group will not be returned but will me matched.

 - When we want to match against the character(s) already captured by the previous pattern group we can refer to such group using ```\1``` where ```1``` is a number of a given group.
 It is importan to remember that optional groups will not be matched if not captured: ```(b)?c\1``` will not match a string if first *b* has not been found.
 This should be written like this: ```(b?)c\1```.

+- Regular expressions can be used both on `str` and `bytes`, but in `bytes` bytes outside the ASCII range are treated as nondigits and nonword characters.

 ### Other